 If you’re wondering why the very first thing to pay attention to while maintaining your vehicle in summer is tire pressure, here’s why.
 Simply stated, when the temperature outside rises, so does the temperature in your tires.

-What should tire pressure be in summer?
 Typically, tire pressure climbs by one pound per square inch (PSI) each 10-degree increase in air temperature.
 Since tire pressure in most vehicles ranges from 30 to 35 PSI, the above pressure rise may not seem noticeable.

-However, if you’re not aware of pressure sensitivity of your tires during humid weather conditions, a 1-PSI rise may make the tire burst.
+However, if you’re not aware of the pressure sensitivity of your tires during humid weather conditions, a 1-PSI rise may make the tire burst.